-In the 2013 State of the Judiciary address, Iowa Supreme Court Chief Justice Mark Cady announced that the justices of the supreme court are committed to making Iowa’s system of justice the best, most advanced, and most responsive court system in the nation.
-The Iowa Business Specialty Court is one step towards meeting this goal.
+In the 2013 Condition of the Judiciary address, Iowa Supreme Court Chief Justice Mark Cady announced that the justices of the supreme court are committed to making Iowa’s system of justice the best, most advanced, and most responsive court system in the nation.
+The Iowa Business Specialty Court is one step toward meeting this goal.

-The primary aim of the Iowa Business Specialty Court is to move business or complex commercial litigation cases through the court system more expeditiously, with lower costs for litigants and the court system.
-Businesses and attorneys will benefit from the business court’s published body of case law providing guidance and promoting risk assessment for fair and cost-effective resolution of such cases.
-Judges will benefit from the development of specialized judicial expertise to be shared with their judicial colleagues.
-All Iowans should benefit from the creation of a more attractive and cost-effective environment for the resolution of complex business disputes.
-Non-business case dockets will benefit from the removal of time-consuming, complex business cases from the general docket.
-The court system as a whole should benefit from the business court’s role as an incubator of innovative court practices that may be applied generally across the justice system.
+The primary aim of the Iowa Business Specialty Court is to move business and complex commercial litigation cases through the court system more expeditiously, lowering costs for litigants and the court system.
+Businesses and attorneys benefit from having judges assigned to their cases who have particular experience and expertise in business litigation, resulting in enhanced consistency, predictability, and accuracy of decisions with respect to complex business cases.
+District court judges statewide benefit from the sharing of the specialized judicial expertise developed by their business court colleagues.
+All Iowans benefit from a more attractive and cost-effective environment for the resolution of complex business disputes.
+Nonbusiness case dockets benefit from the removal of time-consuming, complex business cases from the general docket.
+The court system as a whole benefits from the business court’s role as an incubator of innovative court practices that may be applied generally across the justice system.

-Section E of the Memorandum of Operation sets forth the criteria cases must meet for assignment to the business court.
-Cases must involve claim(s) for compensatory damages totaling $200,000 or more or involve claim(s) seeking primarily injunctive or declaratory relief.
+Section E of the Amended Memorandum of Operation sets forth the criteria cases must meet for assignment to the business court.
+Cases must involve claims for compensatory damages totaling $200,000 or more or involve claims seeking primarily injunctive or declaratory relief.
 In addition, cases must also satisfy one or more of the following criteria: